211018jwa/training/recaps/interview-study-guide.md

 * CI/CD: Continuous integration v. continuous delivery v. continuous deployment?
 * What is Jenkins?
 * What is a Jenkins pipeline?

+# REST
+* What is REST?
+* By convention, what are the purposes of GET, POST, PUT, PATCH, DELETE?
+* How are resources represented in REST?
+* What are the REST URI conventions?
+* What are the 6 constraints of REST?
+* What are some of the best practices for REST API design?